 |ABCB4||MDR3||Decreased phospholipid concentration in bile leads to destabilized micelles within ductules causing inflammation/destruction and eventually cholestasis||High||Onset of cholestasis tends to be later in life|

 PFIC types 1 and 2 are rare, but the exact frequency is unknown.
+Incidence is estimated at 1:50,000 to 1:100,000 births.
 Fewer than 200 patients with PFIC1 or PFIC2 are reported in the medical literature or are otherwise known to the authors.
 PFIC3 is even rarer, with fewer than 20 reported patients.
 Both have a greater frequency in some cultures in which consanguineous marriage is common.

 All forms of progressive familial intrahepatic cholestasis are lethal in childhood unless treated.
 They can be rapidly progressive and result in cirrhosis during infancy, or they may progress relatively slowly well into adolescence and cause minimal scarring.
 Few patients have survived into the third decade of life without treatment.